Karolina-Bogacka/marshrutki/README.md

 To run this project, first install SUMO (Simulation Of Urban Mobility) with sumo-gui included.
 Set appropriate variable SUMO_HOME.
+To activate the local environment on Windows, run .\agent-env\Scripts\activate.

 Then, run simulateTaxi.py from directory marshrutki with two numerical arguments denoting the number of passengers and vehicles in the simulation.